What are nightmares?

 “My wife had to shake me awake.
 My dream was so bad that I had grabbed her and rolled onto the floor without even knowing it.
 That’s when I knew it was time to reach out and get help.”

 If you are unable to fall back to sleep within 10 or 15 minutes, get out of bed for a short time.
 Go to another room (without turning on the lights, if possible) to wash your hands or get a drink of water, but try not to do any strenuous activity.
-Avoid watching television, using the computer, or checking your phone.
+Avoid watching television, using the computer, or checking your phone, as doing so can make it harder to fall asleep.
 Do not drink alcohol or take drugs to help you sleep unless it is a medication prescribed by a doctor.

 Your close friends and family may notice that nightmares are interfering with your life.
 Turn to them when you are ready to talk.
 It can be helpful to share what you’re experiencing, and they may be able to provide support and help you deal with the your nightmares.